Publish your style

 Add data to style

-Before your share your style or use it in an application, you will need to publish it inside the style editor.
+Before using your style in a production application, you need to publish it inside the style editor.
 When making edits to your style in the style editor, the updated style is saved as a draft in your account.
-Changes made in the style editor will not be reflected in a style you share or use in production until you explicitly publish it using the Publish button.
+Changes made in the style editor will not be reflected in the production version of your style until you explicitly publish it using the Publish button.

-On your Styles page, there is a Share & use button next to the name of each style listed.
-This button will open a modal with all the available options for sharing or using your style in an application.
+Inside the style editor, there is a Share button in the top toolbar.
+This button will open a modal with all the available options for sharing or using your style as either a draft or production-ready style in an application.

-Your access token and style URL are provided below the code block.
-Use these to integrate your custom style into an existing web project using Mapbox GL JS.
-A style URL is how you refer to your map style in other Mapbox tools.
-Combined with your access token, it allows you to access and use your map with any of the Mapbox developer tools.
+Your style URL and access token are provided in the share modal so you can use your custom style in a web, mobile, or third party application.
+A style URL is how you refer to your map style .
+Combined with your access token, it allows you to access and use your map with any of the Mapbox products.

 A complete style URL, for example